2025 Antioch High School shooting: Perpetrator

 Henderson was described as quiet by classmates.
-Notably, however, Henderson had been suspended for two days after bringing a box cutter to school and threatening another student on October 25, 2024.
-He was also scheduled to appear in juvenile court due to the incident, however the family of the threatened student decided not to press charges against Henderson.
-Henderson was granted judicial diversion on January 08, 2025, exactly one fortnight prior to the shooting.
+Nonetheless, he had been suspended for two days after bringing a box cutter to school and threatening another student on October 25, 2024.
+He was scheduled to appear in juvenile court due to the incident, but the family of the threatened student decided not to press charges against Henderson.
+Instead, he was granted judicial diversion on January 8, 2025, two weeks before the shooting.